arianvp/configure-aws/README.md

 A Github Action that configures the AWS SDK to use Github Actions ID Token for authentication and automatically refreshes the temporary credentials when they expire, with support for multiple profiles and UNIX users.

+Use this if you for example have an S3 copy task that takes longer than the max role duration!
+Example: Using S3 as a cache for  your nix builds.

 ## Usage

 Please refer to the documentation in [Configuring OpenID Connect in Amazon Web Services](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services)